anusheelchandra-zz/loan-service/README.md

 ###  [Tech Stack](#tech-stack)
 We have used Java 8, Spring Boot an maven to build this microservice.
-It uses lombok, jUnit 5 and assertJ library for code generation(getter/setter/builders etc) and testing purposes.
+It uses lombok, jUnit 5, mockito and assertJ library for code generation(getter/setter/builders etc) and testing purposes.

 ### Reference Documentation